 The day of your visit

 On the day of your visit, you will go through some new procedures as well.
-We will use the Curbside Waiting Room concept for your check in.
-When you arrive at the office, please text or call us from your car to let us know you are here.
-The receptionist will check you in over the phone.
-She will also ask the COVID-19 screening questions again to make sure you are not currently ill.
+Before entering the office, please put on your face mask.
+When you enter the office, please use hand sanitizer and then check in with the front desk receptionist.
+She will ask the COVID-19 screening questions again to make sure you are not currently ill.
 If you are currently ill, she will ask to reschedule your appointment at least 14 days into the future.

 After your visit

-If you ordered glasses, we will contact you when they are ready, and you can arrange to pick them up in our silver drop box outside the building’s rear door.
+If you ordered glasses, we will contact you via email and text message when they are ready, and you can arrange to pick them up in our silver drop box outside the building’s rear door.
 If you would prefer to have your glasses adjusted when you pick them up, you will need to make an appointment to do so.

 If you ordered contact lenses that were not shipped to you, contact us to arrange to pick them up in our silver drop box outside the building’s rear door.
-You will not be able to walk into the office to pick up a contact lens order.
+All contact lens orders must be paid in full at the time of order.

 In summary, we value you and your health, and we are doing our best to ensure that our entire community is as safe as possible by implementing these protocols.
 We hope that these measures are only temporary, and we will do our best to make your visit as pleasant as possible.
 As always, if you have any questions or concerns, please call us at (978) 475-5252, or send us an email to email@example.com.